10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 In January 2023, the Company acquired HLA Data Systems, a Texas-based company that provides software and interoperability solutions for the histocompatibility and immunogenetics community.
 The Company acquired HLA Data Systems with a combination of cash consideration paid upfront and contingent consideration with a fair value of $1.3 million.

 The Company accounted for the transaction as a business combination using the acquisition method of accounting.
-Acquisition-related costs of $0.4 million associated with the acquisition were expensed as incurred, and classified as part of general and administrative expenses in the condensed consolidated statement of operations.
+Acquisition-related costs of $0.4 million associated with the acquisition were expensed as incurred, and classified as part of general and administrative expenses in the condensed consolidated statements of operations.

 Goodwill of $2.1 million arising from the acquisition primarily consists of synergies from integrating HLA Data Systems’ technology with the current testing and digital solutions offered by the Company.
 The acquisition of HLA Data Systems will provide a robust and comprehensive Laboratory Information Management System and support the laboratory workflows.
 None of the goodwill is expected to be deductible for income tax purposes.
 All of the goodwill has been assigned to the Company’s existing operating segment.